aldebaran/libqi/doc/source/api/cpp/future.rst

 This callback will then be called if a cancellation request is received by a connected *Future*.
-This callback is expected to ensure that the connected *Future* hastily leave the *Running* state, by calling one of `Promise::setValue`, `Promise::setError` and `Promise::setCanceled`.
+This callback is expected to ensure that the connected *Future* hastily leaves the *Running* state, by calling one of `Promise::setValue`, `Promise::setError` and `Promise::setCanceled`.
 However this call does not have to be made synchronously.

 Controlling callback execution
 ------------------------------